Whitehaven Company Overview Video

 Whitehaven Coal is Australia’s largest independent coal producer and the leading coal producer in North West New South Wales.

 We currently operate five mines in North West NSW; four open cut mines at Maules Creek, Werris Creek, Tarrawonga and Rocglen, and one underground mine at Narrabri.
 These sites produce thermal and metallurgical coal bound primarily for export markets in North and South Asia.

 Our overall workforce is more than 1,400 strong, with around 75 per cent of our employees living in the local communities around where our operations are based.

-Whitehaven strives for operational excellence and this year was awarded the NSW Minerals Council Mining Operation of the Year.
+Whitehaven strives for operational excellence and in 2016 was awarded the NSW Minerals Council Mining Operation of the Year.

-Whitehaven Coal has contributed over $850 million to the North West NSW region since 2012.
+Whitehaven Coal has contributed around $1 billion to the North West NSW region since 2012.

-Around one-third of our employees currently live in the Gunnedah Shire, where last financial year alone we paid $46.2 million in wages this year – money that stays in the local community and helps support local businesses.
+Around one-third of our employees currently live in the Gunnedah Shire, where around $50 million in wages are paid each year – money that stays in the local community and helps support local businesses.

 Supporting Local Communities

 As a big part of the local community and the largest employer in the region, Whitehaven is proud of its long-standing community links in North West NSW.

 We worked with more than 350 local businesses and suppliers last year, committed more than $3.5 million to local infrastructure and services upgrades and last year made 90 annual charitable grants, donations and sponsorships to community groups.